 Conditions of Participation for Waiting Room OnLine

-The following guidelines are designed to provide a safe, Christ-centered community where participants can heal and thrive.
+The following guidelines help to provide a safe, Christ-centered community where participants can heal and thrive.

 1. Confidentiality is essential to the group, and members should respect and maintain the confidentiality of each person.
-Information shared in the group is that person's story to tell and should not be repeated by other members of the group.
+Information shared in the group is that person's story to tell and should not be repeated by other group members.

-2. Sharing personal feelings, stories, etc. is a valuable component of the group process.
-Members may find they had similar experiences.
-Sharing how situations were handled, and the outcome is helpful, but participants are to refrain from giving advice.
+2. Sharing personal feelings, stories, etc., is a valuable component of the group process.
+Members may find they share similar experiences.
+Expressing how they handled them and the outcome is helpful, but participants should refrain from giving advice.

-3. Acknowledge the value of each person in the group and avoid making judgements.
+3. Acknowledge the value of each person in the group and avoid making judgments.

 4. It is acceptable to ask questions of one another to gain understanding but recognize that each member of the group has the freedom not to respond to questions.